by John W. Ritenbaugh (1932-2023)

 Every Christian striving to produce the fruit of God will experience this combination of lamentation over sinfulness and joyous expression of gratitude over the certainty of deliverance.
 The unconverted do not feel the agonizing struggle against sin with the same intensity as the converted.
 The converted have their peace disturbed and can feel wretched in their conscience.

 But this has a good side to it as well.
 We know it is degrading to the divine nature, and it humbles us to know full well that we have succumbed to evil passions.
-We then realize more fully that the law cannot come to our aid, neither can other men, and our strength has already betrayed us.
+We then realize more fully that the law cannot come to our aid, nor can other people, and our strength has already betrayed us.
 Therefore, if we really desire to glorify God and produce spiritual fruit, this conflict will drive us to God in heartfelt prayer for the strength only He can give.
-God's Word and eventually our experience prove that without Christ, we can do nothing!
+God's Word and, eventually, our experience prove that without Christ, we can do nothing!

 A Singular Fruit

-It might be helpful to note that Paul wrote "fruit" in the singular, indicating that we should understand that the fruit has a number of components, but at the same time, all of them will be produced within each person the Spirit leads.
-This does not mean that each component will be in exactly equal proportions like so many segments of an orange.
-Nor does it give any indication of its quantity or quality in each person.
+It might help to note that Paul wrote "fruit" in the singular, indicating that we should understand that the fruit has several components, but at the same time, all of them will be produced within each person the Spirit leads.
+This does not mean that each component will be in exactly equal proportions, like so many segments of an orange.
+Nor does it indicate the quantity or quality of each person.
 However, it ought to encourage us to know that some part of each of them will be produced.

 Paul pointedly drew attention to the source of the fruit as being "of the Spirit" to make us fully aware that these qualities do not flow from our natures.
 The vices or "works of the flesh" listed in Galatians 5:19-21 are the product of our human heart.
-But the spiritual fruit is produced by means of a "foreign" influence, the agency of the Holy Spirit.
-Even after conversion our heart is not the source of this spiritual fruit.
+But truly spiritual fruit is produced through a "foreign" influence, the agency of the Holy Spirit.
+Even after conversion, our heart is not the source of this spiritual fruit.